BlockBit-Networks/.github/profile/README.md

 <br>
 This github org contains the source code of all the projects undertaken by us.
 Some of them are open source, some are not (yet).

-Our main focus is to push the development of Web 3.0, and on our journey, we look forward to teach, learn, and implement, all there is in blockchain development.
+Our main focus is to push the development of Web 3.0, and on our journey, we look forward to teach, learn, and implement, all that there is, in blockchain development.